RickGelhausen/RiboReport/README.md

 ### Workflow
 ---
 **Note**
 Even though `snakemake` workflows are executable locally, we do not advise this due to high memory usage and runtime of some of the processing steps.
-We ran the workflow on a TORQUE cluster system and provide according configuration files for TORQUE and SQE.
+We ran the workflow on a TORQUE cluster system and provide according configuration files for TORQUE and SGE.

 ---